 Get Started Learning About Diversity at Arkansas State University - Main Campus, and how it is Similar to Other Schools in the United States.

 Above Average Diversity Overall

-If the data is present, the chart will also show Arkansas State University - Main Campus faculty diversity.
+If the data is present, the following chart will show Arkansas State University - Main Campus undergraduate student diversity.

 Review Male/Female Diversity at Arkansas State University - Main Campus

-When available, the chart below includes the male to female ratio among Arkansas State University - Main Campus' faculty, as well as students.
+When available, the chart below includes the male to female ratio among Arkansas State University - Main Campus' undergraduate students.

-About 89.6% of the students attending Arkansas State University - Main Campus come from within Arkansas.
-This puts Arkansas State University - Main Campus' level of geographic diversity on par with the national average and gives it a national geographic diversity ranking of #1,228.
+About 82.5% of the students attending Arkansas State University - Main Campus come from within Arkansas.
+Arkansas State University - Main Campus' rating of #1,045 puts it above the national average.

 Dive Into Nationwide Geographic Diversity